sadiakamal/sadiakamal.github.io/index.md

 # Home

-Hi, I am Sadia Kamal, a PhD student in the department of computer science at [Oklahoma State University](https://go.okstate.edu).
-I am working in the Complex Systems Lab under [Dr. Arunkumar Bagavathi's](https://arunkumar.okstate.edu) supervision.
-My work focuses on natural language processing, social network analysis, and data mining, with a broader interest in extracting meaningful insights from complex data.
+Hi, I am Sadia Kamal, a PhD student in the department of computer science at [Oklahoma State University](https://go.okstate.edu).My work focuses on natural language processing, social network analysis, and data mining, with a broader interest in extracting meaningful insights from complex data.
 Welcome to my homepage, where I share my research, publications, and projects.

 ---